frederic-perez/AmE-dictionary/data/dictionary.md

 __cinder-block town__
 __Cinderella__ _n_ :two: /sin-duh-rel-uh/ __5__ A person or thing that achieves unexpected or sudden success or recognition, especially after obscurity, neglect, or misery (often used attributively): _Which team will find themselves the Cinderella of this year’s college basketball season?_
 __cine__ _n_ :mega:
+__cinematographer__ _n_ A movie photographer, especially one who is in charge of the camera and lighting crews on a production.
 __cinephile__ _n_ :mega:
 __cineplex__ _n_ _Sequels ruled the cineplex this weekend._
 __cinnamon bun__ _n_ Rolled dough spread with cinnamon and sugar (and raisins) then sliced before baking.